Manas-Khatore/Flood-Risk/README.md

 This project was presented at the Data Science Society Symposium on 11/30/2021, as well as the Berkeley EECS and Research Symposium on 12/02/2021 that also featured research from Machine Learning at Berkeley, Student Association for Applied Statistics, and the Berkeley Institute of Electrical and Electronics Engineers.

 Tools used include:
-- pandas,
+- pandas
-- matplotlib,
+- matplotlib
 - sci-kit learn
 - Google Maps API
-- datascience from UC Berkeley's Data 8 course (syntactically similar to pandas)
+- datascience module from UC Berkeley's Data 8 course (syntactically similar to pandas)